Breno-fig/link-shortener/README.md

 ```

 If your .env is empty you can just go to the link provided by uv and test the features on the /docs endpoint that FastAPI provides.

+---

+### Accessing via /docs
+To use the shortener you'll need to (for now) access the /docs endpoint that FastAPI provides.